Edited by Christopher J. Green, Eric J. Pentecost and Tom Weyman-Jones

 Chapter 7: Implementing the Macroprudential Approach to Financial Regulation and Supervision

-Claudio Borio INTRODUCTION1 Banking and regulatory issues have always been central to David Llewellyn’s illustrious career as an academic, policy advisor and public servant.
+7. Implementing the macroprudential approach to financial regulation and supervision Claudio Borio INTRODUCTION1 Banking and regulatory issues have always been central to David Llewellyn’s illustrious career as an academic, policy advisor and public servant.
 He has proved to be a particularly acute observer of trends in the banking industry (Llewellyn, 1999a).
 Above all, he always explored those trends not in the abstract, but with the objective of deriving implications for public policy.
 It is this natural inclination to pursue the public interest, I think, that explains his strong focus on regulation and supervision (Llewellyn, 1986, 1999b and Goodhart et al., 1998).
 In analysing these issues and in drawing policy prescriptions, Llewellyn’s trademark has been a distinct and effortless mix of intellectual rigour and British pragmatism.
 We have all learnt a lot from him.
 In what follows, I develop some reflections on a theme in regulation and supervision that has come to prominence in the wake of the recent financial crisis.
 Recent international reports have recommended that financial regulatory and supervisory frameworks strengthen their macroprudential orientation (G20, 2009 and de Larosière et al., 2009).
 The term has become so well accepted that, paraphrasing Milton Friedman, one could say that ‘we are all macroprudentialists now’.
 And yet, a decade ago, the term was barely used and it would have been hard for supervisors to recognise that their tasks involved a significant macroprudential dimension, let alone that it would have been desirable to strengthen it.
-In fact, the term is not new.
-At the Bank of International Settlements (BIS), its usage goes...
+In fact, the term is not new....